 Esport is not systematically institutionalized, and there is ongoing coordination to create evolving governance.
 There are shifting rules, and there is a power game of the “insider” and the outsiders.
 The industry is rooted in innovation, business, media, and fandom as well.
 These phenomena will require management professionals that are innovative and focused on business processes and practices that improve efficiency, develop and sustain customer bases, and minimize waste and maximize profit potential.

 Esports was born digital, born global, and born agile, which makes Esports an exciting research target for sport management scholars.
 This special call for papers aims to serve as a platform for researchers, practitioners, and policy makers in various countries to contribute research about esport that will serve to improve sport management as a discipline in general and specially to help sport management educators better prepare future sport management professionals for a future in esports management.

-We are interested in receiving both empirical research – such as it may be conducted in these times – and (shorter) theoretical and critical commentaries on the longer term – and present – implications of COVID-19.
-There are almost endless avenues of inquiry to be pursued as the ramifications of the pandemic become clearer.
+We are interested in receiving both empirical research – such as it may be conducted in these times – and (shorter) theoretical and critical commentaries on the longer term – and present – implications of esports management as well as fundamental questions about how the field is unfolding..
+There are almost endless avenues of inquiry to be pursued.
 Authors are encouraged to submit on the following questions:

-- How will sport resume amid the COVID-19 pandemic?
+- How will esport affect the fan base of traditional sport as traditional sport struggles to resume play amid the COVID-19 pandemic?

-The Sport Journal invites you to help address the issue of sport during and after COVID-19 through your research and writing.
+We are not interested in papers determining whether esport is sport.
+For the purposes of this call, we accept that esport is a form of sport and should be managed accordingly.
+The Sport Journal invites you to help address the issue of esports in sports management education through your research and writing.
 For submission guidelines, please see http://thesportjournal.org/information/.